The 10K: Training plans for beginner and advanced runners

 You’re not quite ready to jump into training for your first marathon, but maybe you’re eager for something that requires more endurance than a 5K.
 Consider the 10K — a popular Goldilocks race that attracts a wide spectrum of runners.
 At 6.2 miles, the 10K is just right for many — it's a faster pace than a marathon but more challenging than a 5K.

-Following a good training plan for the 10K will fine tune your body for race day, help keep you from getting injured, and push you to run your best time.
+Following a good beginners or advanced training plan for the 10K will fine tune your body for race day, help keep you from getting injured, and push you to run your best time.

 Best gear and running shoes for 10K

 If this your first race or your 50th, the same basic training principles apply.
 Be sure to answer these questions before you get started: Do you have proper equipment for training and race day?
 What does your nutrition plan look like?
 How will you stay accountable for your training goals?

 First, let’s talk gear.
 If you’re new to running, you’ll want to find the right shoe for you (hint: they’re not flip-flops).
 Our Shoe Finder can help match you with the best running shoes for a 10K.
 If you’re a seasoned runner, you may already have a great fit, but it doesn’t hurt to take the quiz to make sure you’re not missing out on something new.

 Shoes aren’t the only pieces of gear that should be top of mind.
 Do you have the right run bra for training and race day?
 Our Bra Finder can help!

 Read how choosing the correct bra could mean the difference between a comfortable run and a distracted race.

 And don’t forget about clothing — good essentials will keep you cool, relaxed and focused on the finish line.
 If you want to raise your style profile, check out the pro kits in our Elite Apparel Collection.